rocketseat-content/youtube-challenge-node-kafka/README.md

 <h1 align="center">
-Code Challenge - Micro-services with Node.js and Apache Kafka
+Code Challenge - Micro-service with Node.js and Kafka
 </h1>

 <p align="center">In this code challenge we developed a REST API in Node.js that integrates with a micro-service using Apache Kafka.</p>